strixeyecom/strixeyecom.github.io/docs/in-depth_dashboard/users.md

 ![agent name and agent domains](../assets/images/user_activity_logs.png)

-You can see the actions taken by the User in the Activity Logs table.
+You can see the User actions in the Activity Logs table.